 Protective Practices Policy

-In order to protect the health and safety of its campus community and visitors by reducing the risk of COVID-19 transmission, Beloit College requires students, faculty, staff, and campus visitors to adhere to specific standards of protective practice behaviors.
+In order to reduce the risk of COVID-19 transmission and protect the health and safety of our campus community and visitors, Beloit College requires students, faculty, staff, and campus visitors to adhere to specific standards of protective practice behaviors.

 If local, state or federal mandates include protective practices that exceed these standards or include other prescribed behavior, anyone addressed in this policy will be required to adhere to those practices as well.